gramoli/synchrobench/README.md

 Note that the proposed data structures are not synchronized with each individual synchronization technique, 30+ algorithms from the literature are provided.
 Synchrobench includes variants of the algorithms presented in these papers:
+ - J. Gibson, V. Gramoli.
+Why Non-Blocking Operations Should Be Selfish.
+In DISC, 2015.
  - V. Gramoli, P. Kuznetsov, S. Ravi, D. Shang.
-A Concurrency-Optimal List-Based Set. arXiv:1502.01633, February 2015.
+A Concurrency-Optimal List-Based Set. arXiv:1502.01633, February 2015 and DISC 2015.
  - I. Dick, A. Fekete and V. Gramoli.
 Logarithmic data structures for multicores.
 Technical Report 697, University of Sydney, September 2014.